gameoflord012/ANTs1/CleanCodeConventions.md

 ## Function Arguments
 Three arguments should be avoided where possible.
 More than three requires very special justification—and then shouldn’t be used anyway.

+### Common Monadic Forms (Single Argument Function)
+You may be asking a question about that argument, as in `boolean fileExists(“MyFile”).`

+Or you may be operating on that argument, transforming it into something else and returning it.
+For example, `InputStream fileOpen(“MyFile”)` transforms a file name String into an InputStream return value.
 ### Flag Arguments
 Flag arguments are ugly.
 Passing a boolean into a function is a truly terrible practice, We should have split the function in two instead.
+   > Still, the method call `render(true)` is just plain confusing to a poor reader.
+Mousing over the call and seeing `render(boolean isSuite)` helps a little, but not that much.
+We should have split the function into two: `renderForSuite()` and `renderForSingleTest()`.

+### Dyadic Functions
+There are times, of course, where two arguments are appropriate.
+For example, Point `p = new Point(0,0);` is perfectly reasonable.

+You should be aware that they come at a cost and should take advantage of what mechanims may be available to you to convert them into monads.
+   > For example, you might make the `writeField` method a member of `outputStream` so that you can say `outputStream.writeField(name)`.
+Or you might make the `outputStream` a member variable of the current class so that you don’t have to pass it.
+Or you might extract a new class like `FieldWriter` that takes the `outputStream` in its constructor and has a write method.

 ### Argument Objects
 When a function seems to need more than two or three arguments, it is likely that some of those arguments ought to be wrapped into a class of their own.